Make a healthy banana split with this banana split chia seed pudding recipe. It’s made with bananas, berries, toasted coconut flakes and cacao nibs!

 And it turned out to be quite photogenic as well. <— Chia pudding is like oatmeal and soup.
 Sometimes it’s hard to capture a beautiful photo of it.

-To make this a banana split I just used a bunch of fun toppings.
+Banana split chia pudding is SO easy! just used a bunch of fun toppings.
 Bananas and berries, obviously.
 Then I got fancy and added toasted coconut flakes and topped it off with cacao nibs for good measure.
 You can’t have a banana split without a little chocolate in there.

 Banana split for breakfast… why not?